• Skip to primary navigation

 • Preheat oven to 375 degrees.

-• Mix blackberries in a bowl with maple syrup, arrowroot, salt, cinnamon and lemon juice.
+• Mix 1 ½ cups fresh blackberries in a bowl with ¼ cup maple syrup, 1 TB arrowroot, ⅛ tsp. salt, ¼ tsp. cinnamon, and1 tsp. lemon juice.
 Mash a few berries to release juice.
-Stir well to dissolve arrow root.
+Stir well to dissolve the arrowroot.
 Spoon blackberry mixture into a small baking dish approximately 5x7 inches or 6 inches round.

-• Mix together gluten-free flour, almond flour, coconut sugar, shredded coconut, salt and coconut oil.
-Squeeze topping firmly in hands and crumble over fruit.
-Arrange chopped macadamia nuts on top.
+• Mix together 2 TB gluten-free or all-purpose flour, ¼ cup almond flour, 2 TB coconut sugar, 2 TB shredded coconut, 1/16 tsp. salt, and 2 TB coconut oil.
+Squeeze the topping firmly in your hands and crumble it over the fruit.
+Arrange 2 TB coarsely chopped macadamia nuts on top.

 Bake

-• Bake blackberry crisp on middle rack of oven for 15-20 minutes or until bubbling around edges and in center.
+• Bake blackberry crisp on the middle rack of the oven for 15-20 minutes or until bubbling around the edges and in the center.

-• Ovens vary, so judge crisp by these signs: Bake long enough for arrowroot to cook fully and become transparent.
-The crisp topping should be lightly browned, and macadamia nuts golden.
-Take care last couple minutes not to burn them.
+• Ovens vary, so judge crisp by these signs: Bake long enough for the arrowroot to cook fully and become transparent.
+The crisp topping should be lightly browned, and the macadamia nuts golden.
+Take care the last couple of minutes not to burn them.

 Serve

-• Cool baked fruit crumble 5 minutes.
-Serve right away or anytime the same day.
+• Cool baked fruit crumble for 5 minutes.
+Serve right away or anytime on the same day.

 • Vegan vanilla ice cream is delicious with hot blackberry crumble and coconut whipped cream is a good pairing when it has cooled more.